What Is a National Provider Identifier (NPI) Number?

 What Is an NPI Number Used For?

 For example, a physician may send information through electronic methods to an insurance company for billing purposes.
-In that correspondance, they would include their NPI number and those of related healthcare providers.
+In that correspondence, they would include their NPI number and those of related healthcare providers.

 When the insurance company receives the communication, they can check the provider’s NPI number in a database to verify their identity.
 This streamlines the billing process and ensures that the information shared in patient-focused correspondences is standardized.